-- (a) there is no more than one occupancy for each factory unit; - (b) no industrial unit is used for machinery or automotive wrecking or for the sale of motor vehicles or caravans; - (c) factory units shall be separated from each other by an internal wall or walls constructed of brick, stone or concrete in accordance with the Building Code of Australia and shall not be altered, moved or removed without the consent of the Local government; and - (d) the factory unit complies with Local government's policy for factory units as amended from time to time.
+- (a) there is no more than one occupancy for each factory unit; - (b) no industrial unit is used for machinery or automotive wrecking or for the sale of motor vehicles or caravans; - (c) factory units shall be separated from each other by an internal wall or walls constructed of brick, stone or concrete in accordance with the Building Code of Australia and shall not be altered, moved or removed without the consent of the local government; and - (d) the factory unit complies with local government's policy for factory units as amended from time to time.

-5.22 Development in the Development Zone
+5.22 Development in the development zone

-5.22.1 Development in the Development Zone will be subject to:
+- 5.22.1Development in the Development Zone will be subject to: - (a) The availability of services adequate to accommodate the proposed development.

-- (a) The availability of services adequate to accommodate the proposed development. - (b) The preparation of an Outline Development Plan prepared in accordance with the provisions of Sub-Clause 5.9 and approved by Council. - (c) The carrying out of the procedures for adoption of the Outline Development Plan in accordance with the provisions of Part 2 of the Scheme as though it were a Local Planning Policy. - (d) The endorsement by the WAPC of a subdivision guide plan. - Development standards and uses permitted in the Development Zone will accord with those permitted for the equivalent zone for the designated primary use unless varied by the provisions of the Outline Development Plan.
+The preparation of an Outline Development Plan prepared in accordance with the provisions of Sub-Clause 5.9 and approved by Council.

+- The carrying out of the procedures for adoption of the Outline Development Plan in accordance with the provisions of Part 2 of the Scheme as though it were a Local Planning Policy. - (b) The endorsement by the WAPC of a subdivision guide plan. - 5.22.2Development standards and uses permitted in the Development Zone will accord with those permitted for the equivalent zone for the designated primary use unless varied by the provisions of the Outline Development Plan.